 There are many reasons why so many people are turning to a solar generator instead of the conventional generator.
 Perhaps the most compelling motivation to invest in a solar power generator is that it is an earth-friendly choice.
 It harnesses the energy coming from the sun and doesn’t depend on fossil fuels or electricity the way a conventional generator does.

 Aside from being a source of clean energy, a solar generator is preferred by many families because it is silent, unlike conventional generators that are notorious for the noise they make when in operation.
 The silent operation of a solar generator makes it ideal for retreats and use in apartments and condo units.

-Yet another reason why you would want to have a solar generator instead of the conventional fuel-powered type is that it is easy to maintain.
+Yet another reason why you would want to have a solar generator instead of the conventional fuel-powered type like a Yamaha generator or Generac generator is that it is easy to maintain.
 The lack of moving parts also makes it very reliable.